laurilehmijoki/s3_website/README.md

 Place the configuration into the file `s3_website.yml`.

+After changing the `max_age` setting, push with the `--force` option.
+Force-pushing allows you to update the S3 object metadata of existing files.

 ### Gzip Compression

 If you choose, you can use compress certain file types before uploading them to